keebs-weeb/pinky43/README.md

 I have design this keyboard with a few things in mind:
 * Reduces the use of my pinkies
-* Has a for factor I like
+* Has a form factor I like
 * Has a typing angle I like

 ## The Catalyst